Gardening for Beginners 🌱 START HERE

 Over-the-Ear

-Over-the-ear hearing protection works without putting anything inside the ears.
+Over-the-ear hearing protection works without putting anything at all inside the ears.
 Muff-style hearing protection uses rigid headbands to hold hard shells with soft foam pads over ears.
 They keep abrasive noises from entering by creating a seal around the entire ear.

 Comfort